 Persist has been independently tested in Tennessee since 1990.
 And trial after trial, against old varieties and new varieties, Persist continues to produce top yields, almost always higher than any other variety.
-High yields and extra persistance is what makes Persist a great choice for Tennessee.
+High yields and extra persistence is what makes Persist a great choice for Tennessee.

 Below you will find first a summary table of the most recent Tennessee data, followed by a breakdown by location.